-“When I returned from the Senate, I decided that my papers, more than 1500 boxes worth, would come to the University of Maine because I believe that the product of a public career should go to a public institution” (William S. Cohen, 1998 Cohen Lecture).
+When I retired from the Senate, I decided that my papers, more than 1500 boxes worth, would come to the University of Maine because I believe that the product of a public career should go to a public institution.”

-In 2001 after serving as Secretary of Defense for four years, under democratic President Bill Clinton, Cohen donated the reference files from his office at the Department of Defense (DOD) in the Pentagon.
-These files contain as host of unclassified material, including files, trip reports, photographs, and news clippings.
-Unlike the materials from his time in Congress, the DOD files are in electronic format and consist of 16 CD-ROM disks.
+In 2001, after serving as Secretary of Defense for four years, under democratic President Bill Clinton, Cohen added the reference files from his office at the Department of Defense (DOD) to the collection.
+These unclassified files contain a host of documents, including general files, trip reports, photographs, and news clippings.
+Unlike the congressional materials, the DOD files are in electronic format and consist of 16 CD-ROM disks.

 Image Description: MS106_Cohen_Box3_Photos in the Office_005